souzaramon/ts-template-nodejs/README.md

 # :green_heart: ts-template-nodejs
-> A simple starter template to aggregate scripts
+> A simple starter template to nodejs

 Running a script